MuscleMap/MuscleMap/README.md

 * Python 3.9.23

 ### Installation
 We provide a step-by-step installation and usage tutorial video [here](https://www.youtube.com/watch?v=utlUVdvy6WI).
+MuscleMap is also implemented as a dedicated 3D Slicer extension that enables automated muscle segmentation directly within the Slicer environment.
+Installation and usage tutorial video for the 3D Slicer extension can be found [here] (https://www.youtube.com/watch?v=aAXxopcMeKI).

 1. Install python:
    * We recommend installing [Miniconda](https://docs.anaconda.com/miniconda) or [Anaconda](https://docs.anaconda.com/anaconda).